Jebekki/Jebekki/README.md

 And twenty seconds later, I heard a familiar voice
 And you know what it said?
 I'll tell you what it said
 It said
 "If you'd like to make a call, please hang up and try again;
-"If you need help, hang up and then dial your operator "If you'd like to make a call, please hang up and try again;
+"If you need help, hang up and then dial your operator In Albuquerque
-"If you need help, hang up and then dial your operator."

-[Chorus]
-In Albuquerque
 Albuquerque

-[Verse 3]
 Well, to cut a long story short, he got away with my snorkel But I made a solemn vow right then and there that I would not rest I would not sleep for an instant until the one-nostrilled man was brought to justice But first, I decided to buy some donuts
 So I got in my car and I drove over to the donut shop And I walked on up to the guy behind the counter
 And he says, "Yeah, what do ya want?"